nginxinc/nginx-ingress-workshops/Rancher/labs/lab4/readme.md

 For a Preview of the NGINX Plus Dashboard, it can be found at https://demo.nginx.com.

-It contains a rich set of additional metrics for NGINX Plus and the Ingress Controller.
+It contains over 80 additional metrics for NGINX Plus and the Ingress Controller.
 If you wish to see it in action, check out the `Plus` folder in this repo.

 <br/>